wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/authentication-user-management/includes/1-introduction.md

 For authenticated users, accessing and using the portal involves a two-part process:

 - **Authentication** - The process of validating the user's identity.
-This process is a verification of "they are who they say they are."
+This process is a verification of "they're who they say they are."
 - **Authorization** - The process of verifying that a user has access to something, such as a specific portal page or a row in a Microsoft Dataverse table.
 This process determines if "User A can do X."

 The following sections discuss authentication in more detail.